 I managed to wake up one day and weigh 208 lbs., and while I certainly knew I needed to lose weight, I never felt THAT heavy.
-There are lots of “You’re more than a number” sayings, and it’s true, the number doesn’t define any of us.
-I use my number as one of a series of tools to maintain the goals I worked very hard to achieve.
-Do I think I’d ever let myself get to 208 lbs. again?
-No, but if you asked me in college if I thought I’d ever hit that number, I’d have said no then too.
+There are lots of “You’re more than a number” sayings, and it is true, the number does not define any of us.
+I use my number as one of a series of tools to maintain the goals I worked extremely hard to achieve.
+Do I think I would ever let myself get to 208 lbs. again?
+No, but if you asked me in college if I thought I would ever hit that number, I would have said no then too.
 So rather than be a child who whistles past the graveyard, I just prefer to be aware of where the numbers fall, and then step off the scale and go about my day.
-Not to down play the importance of the non-scale victories.
+Not to downplay the importance of the non-scale victories.
 I kind of bristle when I hear that phrase, despite one of my proudest moments was being able to finally do three pull ups.
 Let me put it this way, if you are struggling to balance your checkbook, would you not use a calculator?

 It’s much like that scene in the Princess Bride, when Vizzini has to choose which goblet to drink from and he says, “But it’s so simple.
 All I have to do is divine from what I know of you: are you the sort of man who would put the poison into his own goblet or his enemy’s?”
 Are you the sort of person who needs a gauge to be accountable in your weight loss quest?
 Like Vizzini’s choice, there really is no right or wrong answer, but figure out what really works for you.